meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![A low cost CNC mounted with a drill, curving an one side copper plated PCB fabricating the Motor hub power module](_figures/pcb-power_cnc.jpg)

-<a name="anchortexttrial" />The Motors Hub controller is composed of the following components:
-1. <a name="component-a"></a> Component A
 The Motors Hub Power Driver is composed of the following elements:

 1. A PCB board, with its schematics located within [PCB.CNC.power/](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/pcb/PCB.CNC.power) folder.